deveshm/connormcgarr.github.io/_posts/2019-03-22-Exception-Handlers-and-Egg-Hunters.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/crash1.png" alt="">

 We can see clearly EIP is not overwritten.
 Will this throw us for a loop?
 Remember, that these registers are all apart of the stack.
 What else do we recall is on the stack?
 That is right, exception handlers.
 Immunity (and OllyDBG) allow you to view the SEH chain to see what is occurring.
 To access this chain, click `View > SEH Chain`.
 Well, what do you know?!
-Our user supplied data hit nSEH and SEH and they were corrupted with 41's, or A's.
+Our user supplied data hit nSEH and SEH, and they were corrupted with 41's, or A's (which we sent).
 <img src="{{ site.url }}{{ site.baseurl }}/images/SEH.png" alt="">

 Calculating The Offset